chenyunwe1/SH-DTI/README.md

 - *tensor.nii.gz* - The spherical harmonics coefficient maps.

 ## test.py
 The code for tesing the trained SH-DTI model.
+The version of TensorFlow-GPU is 2.3.0.

 **Output**
 - *tensor.nii.gz* - The estimated diffusion tensor (Dxx, Dyy, Dzz, Dxy, Dxz, and Dyz) with a shape of [x, y, z, 6].